quire-io/guide/_docs/permission-02-project-permission.md

 - **Limited:** Members who can add new tasks and manage assigned tasks.
 Limited members can not manage the project members and delete the tasks created by others.

 	**Note:** Limited members can only complete tasks that are assigned to or created by them.
-Also, he/she can not add or move tasks to a board.
+Also, he/she can not add or move tasks to a Sublist.
 	{: .notice--warning}

 - **Guest:** Members who can only read the tasks and add comments in the project.